aquasecurity/defsec/avd_docs/google/sql/AVD-GCP-0024/docs.md

-### Enable automated backups to recover from data-loss

 Automated backups are not enabled by default.
 Backups are an easy way to restore data in a corruption or data-loss scenario.

 ### Impact